Biden administration quietly ramping up aid to Palestinians

 “If funding resumes, we recommend measures to improve compliance,” said the GAO report, which was released late Monday.

 According to USAID’s congressional notification, funding has either resumed already or will shortly as much of the $75 million is intended for urgent short-term projects aimed at quickly rebuilding U.S.-Palestinian relations, which had sunk to lows during the Trump administration.
+The notice said the money may start to be spent on April 10.

 “Given the absence of USAID activity in recent years, engaging civil society actors will be critical to regaining trust and goodwill with Palestinian society,” the notification said, explaining the rationale for providing $5.4 million to Palestinian civic groups, including possibly independent media, in the West Bank and Gaza.